 Beware of con artists posing as health inspectors.
 Amador County Environmental Health inspectors carry Amador County photo identification at all times.
 They do not call to make appointments for inspections, do not collect money on site, and do not normally conduct night inspections.
 If you are unsure about an inspector, call us at 209 223-6439 for verification.

 CERTIFIED PROFESSIONAL FOOD MANAGER EXAMINATION - Currently an exam has not been scheduled.
-If you would like to be notified of when the next class will be held, please call (209) 223-6439 and request that you be placed on the notification list.
+If you would like to be notified when the next class is scheduled, call Amador County Environmental Health at (209) 223-6439 and request that you be placed on the notification list.